Rui124Car/LTPLabs-store/README.md

 # Some animations and styles were generated using Claude

-# Categories filter is not working to filter items by category
+# Categories filter is not working